An optical coherence tomography (OCT) image of a stent in a coronary vessel. The shadows are from the stent struts.

 The imaging system and catheter incorporate LightLab's Frequency Domain OCT (FD-OCT) technology.
-The system creates a 50 millimeter coronary scan in less than three seconds without the vessel occlusion that was required by earlier generation OCT systems introduced overseas.
+The C7-XR imaging system and the monorail style C7 Dragonfly catheter create a high-resolution 50 millimeter coronary scan in less than three seconds without the vessel occlusion that was required by earlier generation OCT systems.
 Thousands of data points are analyzed simultaneously at high speeds, providing intravascular resolution at 15 micrometers, roughly twice the size of a red blood cell.
-This nonocclusive, intravascular imaging technology allows the clinician to see and measure important vessel characteristics than might otherwise be difficult to visualize with intravascular ultrasound (IVUS).
+This nonocclusive, intravascular imaging technology allows the clinician to see and measure important vessel characteristics that are otherwise difficult to visualize with IVUS or angiography.

 For more information: www.lightlabimaging.com